2019 Big East Tournament: Bracket, schedule, scores, seeds | NCAA.com

-The 2019 Big East Tournament continued Thursday, March 14, with the quarterfinals.
-Find bracket, schedule and scores here.
+The 2019 Big East Tournament continued Friday, March 15, with the semifinals.
+Games are at Madison Square Garden in New York City.

-Xavier beat Creighton on Thursday.
-Villanova, the No. 1 seed, defeated Providence in the first game of the day.
-Later, Marquette routed St. John's and Seton Hall set aside Georgetown.
+No. 1 seed Villanova beat Xavier in OT.
+The Wildcats will play Seton Hall for the title.

 2019 Big East Tournament: Bracket